bbarao/Better-Music-For-Google-Music/readme.md

 ### History

-**1.0.2** Name changed to Better Google Music, fixed communication method between GMB page and the actual controller/background page, added icon
+**1.0.2** Name changed to Better Google Music, fixed communication method between GMB page and the actual controller/background page, added non-working icon on extension bar for display of play state and to be used in further development

 **1.0.1** Fixed the order of artist/song title, updated icons with HQ Google Music icon